 The result is your heating and cooling system distributes cleaner, healthier air to your entire home.
 Better yet, the whole-home systems are easy to maintain (generally once every one to two years, unlike portable units that require monthly care or standard filters that need cleaning every 1-3 months).

 “And now, with new technology from Aprilaire, you can control the air quality in your entire home from a convenient location on your wall – your thermostat – and you can choose various cleaning modes based on your own needs, whether you have allergies or you are kicking up extra dust while cleaning or if there’s construction going on around your house.
 There are also options to control your ventilation or humidity from the same location.
 It’s the way to control air cleaning today.”

 Saving Your Expensive Heating/Cooling System from Harmful Grime Build-up

-According to Leick, using high-efficiency filtration also means you are doing a better job of protecting your expensive HVAC system from harmful build-up of dirt and grime.
+According to Leick, using high-efficiency filtration also means you are better protecting your expensive HVAC system from dirt and grime.
 “I see it all the time.
 It’s amazing how dirty a system can get when only a standard filter is used,” Leick continued.

 “Oftentimes homeowners forget to change these filters every month or every three months as required.
-With a whole house system, we can change out the high efficient filter just once a year and the system is much better protected.
+With a whole house system, we can change out the high efficient filter annually.
+And the system is much better protected.
 Aprilaire even offers a guarantee on the system coil if the homeowner properly maintains the use of their filter.”